-You should read the following discussion and analysis of our financial condition and results of operations together with our (1) unaudited condensed consolidated financial statements and related notes thereto included elsewhere in this Quarterly Report on Form 10-Q, and (2) audited combined and consolidated financial statements and the related notes thereto and management's discussion and analysis of financial condition and results of operations for the fiscal year ended March 31, 2020, included in our Annual Report on Form 10-K, filed with the Securities and Exchange Commission, or the SEC, on June 29, 2020.
-Unless the context requires otherwise, references in this Quarterly Report on Form 10-Q to "Immunovant," the "Company," "we," "us," and "our" refer to Immunovant, Inc. and its wholly owned subsidiaries.
+You should read the following discussion and analysis of our financial condition and results of operations together with our (1) unaudited condensed consolidated financial statements and related notes thereto included elsewhere in this Quarterly Report on Form 10-Q ("Quarterly Report"), and (2) audited consolidated financial statements and the related notes thereto and management's discussion and analysis of financial condition and results of operations for the fiscal year ended March 31, 2021, included in our Annual Report on Form 10-K ("Annual Report"), filed with the Securities and Exchange Commission (the "SEC") on June 1, 2021.
+Unless the context requires otherwise, references in this Quarterly Report to "Immunovant," the "Company," "we," "us," and "our" refer to Immunovant, Inc. and its wholly owned subsidiaries.

-Prior to December 18, 2019, we were known as Health Sciences Acquisitions Corporation, or HSAC.
-On December 18, 2019, we completed the Business Combination (as defined below) with Immunovant Sciences Ltd., or ISL, a private company.
+Prior to December 18, 2019, we were known as Health Sciences Acquisitions Corporation ("HSAC").
+On December 18, 2019, we completed the Business Combination (as defined below) with Immunovant Sciences Ltd. ("ISL"), a private company.
 For accounting purposes, HSAC was deemed to be the acquired entity.